-Before traveling to the United States, there are a number of steps that all foreign citizens should take to ensure a smooth trip and guarantee entry to the country.
-As the majority of nationalities require a visa in order to stay in the US, it is first necessary to check if you need to apply for a visa or travel authorization to enter the United States.
-Citizens of China are required to obtain EVUS travel authorization which grants permission to board an aircraft bound for the United States.
+Before traveling to the United States, there are a number of steps that all foreign citizens should take to ensure a smooth trip and guarantee entry into the country.
+As the majority of nationalities require a visa in order to stay in the U.S., it is first necessary to check if you need to apply for a visa or travel authorization to enter the United States.
+Citizens of China are required to obtain an EVUS travel authorization which grants permission to board an aircraft bound for the United States.

 All Chinese citizens require a visa in order to stay in the United States, as well as an EVUS (Electronic Visa Update System) travel authorization, which grants permission to travel to the United States.

-The type of US visa normally granted to Chinese citizens is a Tourist visa, which can either be a B1 (for business purposes), B2 (for purposes of tourism or medical treatment), or a combination B1/B2 visa (for both business and tourism purposes).
+The type of U.S. visa normally granted to Chinese citizens is a tourist visa, which can either be a B1 (for business purposes), B2 (for purposes of tourism or medical treatment), or a combination B1/B2 visa (for both business and tourism purposes).

-The US tourist visa for Chinese citizens can be granted with a period of validity between one and ten years, depending on the needs of the traveler and the decision of the US authorities.
-It can be used multiple times during its validity, as long as the total number of days spent in the US does not exceed 180 days within a period of a year.
+The U.S. tourist visa for Chinese citizens can be granted with a period of validity between one and ten years, depending on the needs of the traveler and the decision of the U.S. authorities.
+It can be used multiple times during its validity, as long as the total number of days spent in the U.S. does not exceed 180 days within a period of a year.

 Although the standard length for each stay with the B1/B2 visa is 6 months, it is possible to extend the stay to up to a year if the traveler is originally issued a visa with a six-month maximum duration.

 As a Chinese citizen, it is necessary to first obtain your B1/B2 tourist visa from an embassy or consulate and later get your EVUS authorization.